Business benefits of ongoing training

 Conversely, you could invest heavily in your farm system and create a talent-producing apparatus that will churn out high-quality prospects on a regular basis.
 Not only will this enable you to know what kind and volume of talent is coming down the pipeline at all times, it will also empower you to shape your raw talent “in your organization’s image,” developing them according to the fundamental principles you hold dear.

-In a corporate setting, ongoing training closely parallels this “farm system” approach to talent management.
+In a corporate setting, ongoing training for employees closely parallels this “farm system” approach to talent management.
 While you could choose to spend $50,000 a pop recruiting a worker with a pristine resume, you could just as easily invest in the development of your current employees who, importantly, are already well-versed in your company culture.
 Certain positions obviously demand an external search, but the value internal talent development cannot be overstated.